Every pyrographer needs to know how to clean wood burner tips in order to preserve the integrity of the tool tips and improve their lifespan.

 Another non-recommended method to clean your pyrography tools is using sandpaper to remove carbon residue from tips.
 Not only is it rough, but it extensively eats away the tips of your pen over time.

-What is even worse is that people actually equate higher grit to quicker and ease of removal.
+What is even worse is that people equate higher grit to quicker and ease of removal.
 However, that is not usually the case.

 Higher grit equates to weakening of the tip which eventually leads to its breakage.
 Sandpaper does not only thin the tip of the pen, but also reshapes the tip.